awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.md

 ## Creating a Table With Global Secondary Indexes<a name="GSI.Creating"></a>

 To create a table with one or more global secondary indexes, use the `CreateTable` operation with the `GlobalSecondaryIndexes` parameter\.
-For maximum query flexibility, you can create up to 5 global secondary indexes per table\.
+For maximum query flexibility, you can create up to 20 global secondary indexes \(default limit\) per table\.

 You must specify one attribute to act as the index partition key; you can optionally specify another attribute for the index sort key\.
 It is not necessary for either of these key attributes to be the same as a key attribute in the table\.
 For example, in the *GameScores* table \(see [Global Secondary Indexes](GSI.md)\), neither *TopScore* nor *TopScoreDateTime* are key attributes; you could create a global secondary index with a partition key of *TopScore* and a sort key of *TopScoreDateTime*\.
 You might use such an index to determine whether there is a correlation between high scores and the time of day a game is played\.

 Each index key attribute must be a scalar of type String, Number, or Binary\. \(It cannot be a document or a set\.\) You can project attributes of any data type into a global secondary index; this includes scalars, documents, and sets\.
 For a complete list of data types, see [Data Types](HowItWorks.NamingRulesDataTypes.md#HowItWorks.DataTypes)\.

-You must provide `ProvisionedThroughput` settings for the index, consisting of `ReadCapacityUnits` and `WriteCapacityUnits`\.
+If using provisioned mode, you must provide `ProvisionedThroughput` settings for the index, consisting of `ReadCapacityUnits` and `WriteCapacityUnits`\.
 These provisioned throughput settings are separate from those of the table, but behave in similar ways\.
 For more information, see [Provisioned Throughput Considerations for Global Secondary Indexes](GSI.md#GSI.ThroughputConsiderations)\.

+ Global secondary indexes inherit the read/write capacity mode from the base table\.
+For more information, see [Considerations When Changing Read/Write Capacity Mode](switching.capacitymode.md)\.

 ## Describing the Global Secondary Indexes on a Table<a name="GSI.Describing"></a>